Karthik7375/Cloud_Risk_Checker/README.md

 - Add basic dashboard (e.g., Streamlit)

 # 🔒 Disclaimer
 This project uses fake, synthetic data.
 No cloud credentials are used or exposed.
-Built strictly for educational and demo purposes.
+Built strictly for demo purposes.